 My Challenge Today

 For details on what is entailed in hiring a shopper click on the link below.
-Please, whatever you do, don’t take the cheap way out and hire cousin Susy, or have your press operator Bob call around for pricing.
+Please, whatever you do, don’t take the cheap way out and hire your cousin Susie, or have your press operator Bob call around for pricing during his lunch break.

 If you do act and hire a shopper I would love to receive a copy of their written report and your analysis.
 Thanks for listening.
 Send your comments, criticisms or questions to email@example.com